conzy/terraform-demo/cloudflare/README.md

 environment you can create DNS records to validate ACM certificates etc. And you don't need to bug your friendly Cloud Infrastructure Engineer or risk messing with production DNS.

+This workspace just handles general Cloudflare configuration, each AWS accounts `global/route53` workspace creates a Route53 zone for that account, it then uses the Cloudflare provider to create an `NS` record that delegates that zone into Route53.